 Applications for Public Housing can be submitted online at any time by clicking here.
 We ask that you read the application process instructions before submitting an application.
 After submitting the online application, a second set of documents need to be completed by applicant household members and submitted to the BHA within 10 days.
 The family should carefully read the cover sheet to the second set of application documents to ensure all verifications for family members, proof of income, preference point verifications, proof of assets and other pertinent information are submitted within 10 days of online application.
 Applications with missing or falsified information may be denied.

-If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesday mornings from 9am to 11am and Thursday afternoons from 1pm to 3pm in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404).
+If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesdays from 1pm – 4pm and Thursdays from 9am to 12pm in the BHA Community Building computer lab (1002 North Summit Street, Bloomington, IN 47404).
 A BHA staff person will be available to assist with applying online.

 The BHA intake officer takes and processes all new applications for both housing programs.
 The BHA is committed to compliance with the Americans with Disabilities Act and the Fair Housing Act.
 Reasonable accommodations and equal access, including but not limited to, limited English proficiency, access to alternative communications such as sign-language interpretation and assistance with filling out application paperwork, will be provided upon request.
 Please contact the Intake Officer at 812-339-3491 Ext.
 133 for more information.
 Once an application is submitted, applicants are placed on a wait list according to the date and time of their application, the size of the unit for which they qualify (Public Housing only) and any local preferences for which they may qualify.
 The wait list for one bedroom units in conventional public housing is up to one year.
 The wait list for two, three, four and five bedroom units is approximately six months.
 The wait list for applicants with current Section 8 applications is six months to one year, or longer.
 There are six local preferences for which applicants can qualify.
 Local preferences are ONLY valid for the head of the household or the co-head of household.
 Dependents cannot qualify as a family for a local preference.